Why This Matters

 “Protecting our children from a criminal justice system designed for adults is our moral obligation.”

 As a member of the Raise the Age NY campaign, WCA has been working for four years to get New York State to pass comprehensive raise the age legislation.
 This year, our work has paid off.

 On April 10th, 2017, Governor Cuomo signed RTA into law, raising the age for 16 year olds effective October 1, 2018 and 17 year olds effective October 1, 2019.
 While this legislation did not include all of the seven policy points we have been advocating for, it is certainly a giant step in the right direction.
 Below is a flow chart to help us understand exactly how the new RTA law will effect court processing.

 What Are The Facts?

-Research on brain development underscores that adolescents are, in fact, still children, and the human brain is not fully formed until the age of 25.
+- Research on brain development underscores that adolescents are in fact children, and the human brain is not fully formed until the age of 25.
 As their cognitive skills are developing, adolescents often behave impulsively and lack the ability to focus on the consequences of their behavior.
-Young people’s treatment in the justice system should reflect this reality.

 We Can Do Better